myominnooetc/git-github-basics/README.md

 # My first GitHub repo

 MYO MINN OO created this repo for the first time.
 Below are some exerpts from [What Is GitHub?
-A Beginnerโ«s Introduction to GitHub](https://kinsta.com/knowledgebase/what-is-github/) by Kinsta.
+A Beginner’s Introduction to GitHub](https://kinsta.com/knowledgebase/what-is-github/) by Kinsta.

 ## What is GitHub?